nnja/practical_python/website/content/06_object_oriented_python/20_methods.md

 Python comes with some built-in functions for inspecting classes and types:

-As we've seen throughout the workshop, the `type()` function returns the type of the object you pass it, or it's class.
+As we've seen throughout the workshop, the `type()` function returns the type of the object you pass it, or its class.
 For example:

 ```python
 >>> type(42)